jpdias/jpdias.github.io/_posts/2021-03-20-yet-another-rpi-cluster.md

 <img style="max-width: 100%;" src="/images/picluster/grafana.png"/>
 </center>

+While I would like to access metrics related to the router (DD-WRT) and showcase them in the Grafana but this router does not have [JFFS](), thus the only build compatible is a _micro_ version that neither provides [snmp](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol) (which could be fectch using Prometheus [snmp_exporter](https://github.com/prometheus/snmp_exporter)) nor allows to run additional applications (which would enable us to use the `Node exporter` MIPS build).

 ## Automating Stuff

 The final setup consists of 4 different RPis connected by SSH.
 However, to carry simple tasks, such an update implied manually create an SSH session to each host and run the command.
 While searching for a solution to quickly run a command in all the hosts at the same time [Ansible](https://www.ansible.com/) was repeatedly recommended, since it only requires an SSH connection to the host and a Python interpreter installed in the target machine (which already comes installed in the Raspberry OS).

-After [installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) in my laptop the first thing was to create an `inventory.yml` with all my hosts:
+After [installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) in my laptop the first thing was to create an `inventory.yml` with all my hosts, default Python interpreter (ansible does auto-discovery of the Python interpreter available if not specified) and SSH username:

 ```yml
 all: